 Getting Started with a Canvas Course Template

 The Office of Digital Education has created two course shell templates to help you start building your online/hybrid course in Canvas.
-These templates have been designed to account for best practices for designing and structuring online courses.
+These templates are based on Quality Matters course design standards which promote best practices for designing and structuring online courses.

 Here are the resources to help you build your course in Canvas: